What is cancer rehabilitation?

 - Are you having any sexual health issues (pain with intercourse?)

 - Do you feel an overwhelming fatigue or weakness?

 If you answered "yes" to any of the above questions, a ReVital-certified therapist can help.

 ReVital‘s certified physical and occupational therapists and speech-language pathologists are specially trained to address these challenges.
 Their goal is to help advance your recovery and improve your quality of life, helping you live well beyond cancer.

 Key questions to ask your physician:

-- Can I get a prescription for therapy?
+- Do I need a prescription for cancer rehabilitation?

-- Can I go to a clinic that specializes in cancer rehabilitation?
+- May I go to a clinic that specializes in cancer rehabilitation?